 If you already have backups containing the necessary vApps, there is no need to configure and run a new backup job.
 For seeding, you can use any existing backups created by Veeam Backup & Replication.
 The backup must include VBK and VBM files.
 If you have a full backup and a chain of forward increments, you can use VIB files together with the VBK and VBM files.
 In this case, Veeam Backup & Replication will restore vApps from the seed to the latest available restore point.

 - Copy the backup from the backup repository in the production site to a backup repository in the DR site.

 You can move the backup using a file copy job or any other appropriate method, for example, copy the backup to a removable storage device, ship the device to the DR site and copy backups to the backup repository in the DR site.

 If you do not have a backup repository in the DR site, you need to create the repository as described in section Backup Repository.

 You cannot copy backups to a scale-out backup repository in the DR site.

-- After the backup is copied to the backup repository in the DR site, perform rescan of this backup repository as described in the Rescanning Backup Repositories section.
+- After the backup is copied to the backup repository in the DR site, perform rescan of this backup repository as described in section Rescanning Backup Repositories.
 Otherwise, Veeam Backup & Replication will not be able to detect the copied backup.